-Reorganization costs for 2019 also include 184 million euros in costs related to the project to reorganize the Group's operations in Europe announced on January 24, 2019 (see Note 2).
-This amount corresponds mainly to provisions recognized for employee-related costs and, to a lesser extent, costs for which no provisions could be recorded in accordance with IFRS (notably in Germany, France and Belgium).
+They included 31 million euros in costs related to the project to reorganize the Group's operations in Europe announced on January 24, 2019.
+This amount mainly corresponded to costs for which no provisions could be recorded in accordance with IFRS (notably in Germany, France and Belgium).
+In 2019, costs for this project amounted to 184 million euros.